 If you’re looking for a cost-effective, healthy, and green solution for drinking water, a reverse osmosis system is a worthwhile investment.
-We examined the features and benefits of different models to help make your choice crystal clear.

 A reverse osmosis system is comprised of a tank, filters, and tubing.
 It takes up considerable room in an already limited space under the sink.
 Some compact models can be neatly edged against a side wall; others have a lot of girth and monopolize the area.
 On average, reverse osmosis systems take up a bit more space than a gallon jug of milk.

 It’s a long-term investment to purchase a reverse osmosis system, so it’s expected that maintenance, like changing filters, will be an ongoing expenditure.
 Because models vary in their number of stages and filtration methods, some require more filters than others.
 They also vary in their frequency of change, as some last longer than others.

 Reverse osmosis systems are low-maintenance items, but they do occasionally need parts replaced.
 Washer tubes are the most common pieces to be changed out at some point.
 Some systems have plastic pieces, like washers and fasteners, that are recommended to be replaced with metal versions.